ferdibay/Python-Projects/README.md

-# All my Python projects from zero to hero:)
+# All my Python projects from first semester at the university